daviddasilvasantos/daviddasilvasantos/README.md

 - 👋 Hi, I’m @daviddasilvasantos
-- 👀 I’m interested in data science and AI applied to chemical engineering
+- 👀 I’m interested in data science and AI applied to chemical engineering, quantum computing and crypto technologies
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working as a LIMS Consutant at LabWare
-- 💞️ I’m looking to collaborate on projects related to chemical engineering and industry 4.0
+- 💞️ I’m looking to collaborate on projects related to data science, quantum computing and crypto technologies applied to industry 4.0
 - 📫 How to reach me: davids0303@gmail.com or https://www.linkedin.com/in/daviddasilvasantos/

 <!---